-Susana Galilea is an accredited translator with over 25 years of experience in bilingual communications.
+Susana Galilea is an English to Spanish translator with over 25 years of expertise in bilingual communications.
 She collaborates with businesses and organizations seeking to connect with the Spanish-speaking community in the U.S. and across the globe.
-A versatile linguist, she takes pride in delivering compelling work that is rooted in accuracy and cross-cultural awareness.
+She takes pride in delivering translations that are rooted in accuracy and cross-cultural awareness.

-A native Spaniard, Susana graduated with high honors from Lycée Français de Barcelone.
-She went on to earn a Diploma in Translation from Escuela Universitaria de Traductores e Intérpretes, a pioneering translation studies program at Universitat Autònoma de Barcelona.
+Raised in a bilingual Spanish/French household, Susana graduated with high honors from Lycée Français de Barcelone.
+She went on to earn a Diploma in Translation from Escuela Universitaria de Traductores e Intérpretes, a pioneering 3-year program at Universitat Autònoma de Barcelona.

-Susana started her language career in New York City, as Spanish copyeditor and proofreader for some of the leading translation agencies in the area.
-For over a decade, she developed meticulous writing and research skills, while gaining an insider’s knowledge of the translation industry.
+Susana began her career in New York City, as freelance copyeditor and proofreader for some of the leading translation agencies in the area.
+For over a decade, she developed meticulous writing and research skills, while gaining an insider’s knowledge of the industry.

-Since relocating to Chicago in 2003, Susana has been a contributor to Contratiempo, a Spanish-language arts and culture magazine published in the Windy City.
-She has authored articles on translation-related topics for The ATA Chronicle and La linterna del traductor.
+Since relocating to Chicago in 2003, she has been a frequent contributor to contratiempo, a Spanish-language arts and culture magazine.
+Her articles on translation-related topics have been published in The ATA Chronicle and La linterna del traductor.

-Beyond the written word, Susana can be found exploring the virtues of movement and meditation.
-With personal ties to Spain as well as Mexico, she visits both countries periodically to keep current on language and culture trends.
+Beyond the written word, Susana can be found in the dance studio exploring the virtues of movement.
+With enduring ties to Spain as well as Mexico, she makes time for extended visits to keep current on language and culture trends.

-My siblings and I were fully bilingual from day one, effortlessly switching between our paternal and maternal languages as each situation required.
-I grew up with the intimate understanding that attached to each language is a lively universe of culture, tradition, and even temperament.
+My siblings and I were bilingual from day one, effortlessly switching between languages as each situation required.
+I grew up with the intimate understanding that attached to each language is a lively universe of culture, tradition and emotion.

-During my years in translation school, I immersed myself in another pair of languages (hello, English! ciao, Italian!), and my world became even livelier.
-The subject of patterns, rhythm and meaning held endless fascination for me, and I voraciously examined any bilingual content I came across—record liner notes, translated poetry, subtitled movies.
+During my years in translation school, I immersed myself in more languages (howdy, English! ciao, Italian!), and my world became even livelier.
+The subject of patterns, rhythm and meaning held endless fascination for me, and I voraciously examined any bilingual content I came across—record liner notes, translated poetry, subtitled movies…

-I can trace my aversion to translation snafus to a viewing of Visconti’s classic Death in Venice.
-On the screen, a vendor is hollering “Fragole!”
-(Italian for strawberries) as he walks the beach carrying a basket of luscious berries—a scene of lyrical beauty wrecked by subtitles that had him yelling “¡Frijoles!”
-(Spanish for…beans!).
+I can trace my aversion to translation snafus back to a viewing of Visconti’s classic Death in Venice.
+In a scene of lyrical beauty, a fruit vendor is hollering “Fragole!” (the Italian word for strawberries) as he strolls the beach carrying a basket of berries—an incantation wrecked by subtitles that had him yelling “¡Frijoles!” (the Spanish word for…beans!).

-Cut to New York City circa 1985.
+Cut to New York City circa 1986.
 I’m reviewing a translation about vintage bed furnishings, and my dictionary is proving useless with the old-timey terminology.
-There is no Internet, no social media, no peer forums to turn to.
+There is no Internet, no social media, no specialized forums to turn to.
 Translation projects are delivered in hard copy by a squadron of bike messengers zooming at breakneck speed up and down the avenues, decked in colorful spandex.

-In today’s digital environment, a targeted online search would have likely done the trick.
-Still, what hasn’t changed over the years is my drive to track down and conjure up the word that fits just right.
+In today’s digital environment, a targeted web search would have likely done the trick.
+What has not changed is my readiness to tackle a linguistic challenge, no matter how intricate the task.